George Emil Palade University of Medicine, Pharmacy, Science and Technology of Târgu Mureș: International Locations

 In September 2019, UMFST opened its first medical faculty in Hamburg-Bahrenfeld, Germany the form of University Targu Mures Medical Campus Hamburg (UMCH).
-Since 2019 a 6-year study program of human medicine has been offered on the campus in Hamburg, leading to an approbable degree.
-Since UMCH is a branch of a state-run Romanian university, admission is independent of school grades – contrary to other German universities.
-Theoretical lessons on the Hamburg campus are held in English.
-For the clinical practical parts of the curriculum from the 3rd academic year onwards, students go to one of UMCH’s teaching hospitals in Germany, Spain or Malta.
+Since 2019 a 6-year study program of human medicine has been offered on the campus in Hamburg, leading to an EU-wide regognized degree.
+Since UMCH is a branch of a state-run Romanian university, admission is independent of school grades.
+Theoretical lessons are held on the Hamburg campus in English.
+For the clinical (practical) parts of the curriculum from the 3rd academic year onwards, students attend one of UMCH’s teaching hospitals in Germany, Spain or Malta.
 Bedside-teaching is held in the respective national language.
 Optionally the study can also be finished in Romania, in this case the study language at the hospital bed is English.
+The first generation of students graduated in 2025.